RasmusRynell/Stryktipsetleague-automated/README.md

 <pre>python3 -m pip install -r requirements.txt</pre>
 <br></br>

-Create a file named "config.cfg" and fill in the following (example can be found in the project):
+Create a file named "config.cfg" and fill in the following (example can be found at "config.cfg.example"):
 ```
 {
-    "chrome_driver_path" : "ABSOLUTE PATH TO CHROME DRIVER",
     "headless" : true,
     "login_op" : {
         "username" : "YOU'R USERNAME TO ODDS PORTAL",